Oromeror/big_data_and_analytics_workshop1/README.md

 # big_data_and_analytics_workshop1

 ## First part
-###### Installation and setup of virtualbox version 6.1 and Ubuntu version 21.04 was performed successfully
+###### Installation and setup of virtualbox version 6.1, Ubuntu version 21.04 and Hadoop was performed successfully

 ## Second part